nabeelvalley/docs/content/pages/docs/architecture/software-architecture-and-design.md

+---
+published: false
-## Software Architecture and Design
+title: Software Architecture and Design
+---

 > From [this Udacity Course](https://classroom.udacity.com/courses/ud821), the course structure and recommended reading can be found [here](https://www.udacity.com/wiki/saad/schedule)